 There are many factors to consider when you are selecting the weight of a pickleball paddle.
 The most common weight option and best fit for the majority of players will be the middleweight class.
 However, lightweight and heavyweight paddles have their benefits for certain types of players as well.
 Paddles from the manufacturer typically weigh between 7oz and 8.5oz.

 Most Popular Paddle Weights by Player Style

-- Players looking for a more powerful shot, like long hard shots off serves, and like to play around the baseline tend to prefer heavier paddles.
+- Players looking for a more powerful shot, like long hard shots off serves, and who like to play around the baseline tend to prefer heavier paddles.